Remote, United States

 Education & Experience

-• Ten (10) years of previous supervisory experience leading staff.
+• Five (5) years of previous supervisory experience leading staff.

 • Proven ability to provide useful feedback, as well as develop and inspire staff.

-• Proven ability to manage and support organizational change.
+• Proven ability to manage and support organizational change; experience leading RFP processes with vendors preferred.

 Knowledge, Personal Qualities and Characteristics